ucinereo/ETH-Cheatsheets/parallel_programming/parallel_programming_summary.md

 #### MPI Communicators
 - Defines set of processes that are allowed to ocmmunicate with each other
-- The group of all processes is initialy given the name `MPI_COMM_WORLD`, which is the communicator all processer initially are.
+- The group of all processes is initialy given the name `MPI_COMM_WORLD`, which is the communicator all processes initially are.
 - MPI processes can be collected into groups.
 - **Comunicator = Group + Color**
 - A process is identified by its communicator dedicated **rank**.